zaingz/metrics_pipeline/PACKAGING.md

 # Packaging for Distribution

-This file contains instructions for building and distributing the metrics-pipeline package.
+This file contains instructions for building and distributing the metrics_pipeline package.

 ## Building the Package